Control over the Internet. Who will own it? Who will fight over it? How will it look in the hands of the power hungry?

 - China announced it would complete a 2,000 km, nearly unhackable, quantum communication network from Beijing to Shanghai by 2016, with plans to extend the network worldwide by 2030.

-- Russia approved a law that forces foreign web companies to store the data they collect about Russians in data centres located within Russia.
+- Russia approved a law that forces foreign web companies to store the data they collect about Russians in data centers located within Russia.

 Publicly, the reasoning behind these investments was to protect their citizen’s privacy against western surveillance, but the reality is that it’s all about control.
 You see, none of these measures substantially protect the average person from foreign digital surveillance.
 Protecting your data depends more on how your data is transmitted and stored, more so than where it’s physically located.